fkwala/launchpad_technical_challenge/README.md

     Use the Date to find the corresponding Order with the matching orderDate.
     Retrieve the Order.
     Send back the Order.
+    NOTE: there may be multiple orders that have the same orderDates.
+Hence we will run a for loop and put the orders with the matching OrderDate into an Array, and return the Order Array.

 * POST request with endpoint '/accounts/login' - For user to login
 * POST request with endpoint '/accounts/signup' - For user to sign up for an account